 What type of exercise in involved?

-Each person has an individually-tailored exercise program, so don’t worry about ‘keeping up’ – we will ensure your program is right for you, every step of the way.
+Whether you’re in a small group or one-on-one setting, everyone has an individually-tailored program, so don’t worry about ‘keeping up’ – we’ll ensure your program is right for you, every step of the way.

 Want to know more?

-You can learn more about the MOH approach to cardiovascular disease, see our blog entries relating to exercise;
+You can learn more about the MOH approach to cardiovascular disease in our blogs;